artificiallama/WSJ_headlines_SP500/README.md

 'trade','treasur','value','venture','wealth','wall','worth'

 The frequency of words in the relevant headlines are counted.
-The bar chart of top 10 words is,
+The bar chart and wordcloud of top few words is shown below.

 ![](images/freq_topwords_headlines_perc.png)   ![](images/wordcloud_topwords.png)